 While Russia probably won’t use a nuke on us any time soon, there’s a valid concern that some of these weapons and nuclear materials—“secured” at poorly guarded, underfunded facilities—might fall into the hands of people who would.
 Thankfully, the Council on Foreign Relations says that there are no confirmed reports of missing or stolen former-Soviet nuclear weapons, despite hundreds of attempted nuclear smuggling deals.
 There are, however, despotic or unstable states with nuclear arsenals, including North Korea and Pakistan.

 Journalist William Langewiesche dove deep into the logistics of stealing or buying a black market nuke or the materials to build one for his book The Atomic Bazaar.
 “If you wanted a bomb and calculated the odds, you would have to admit that they were stacked against you, simply because of how the world works—and that this may be why others like you, if there have been any, have so far not succeeded,” he wrote for The Atlantic.
 “You would understand, though, that the odds are not impossible.”

 8. Stephen Gammell

 Gammell has illustrated 16 books since the last Scary Stories to Tell in the Dark book, none of them nearly as terrifying.
-He and his wife live in St. Paul, Minnesota and he works in a studio over a restaurant.
-Seems like a nice guy with a quaint life, but seriously, this stuff has been giving me nightmares since I first encountered SStTitD in 1993 (maybe that's why the publisher of the Scary Stories series recently released the books with less intense drawings).
-His studio is probably haunted, with bleeding walls and serial killers hanging out in the bathroom.
+He and his wife live in St. Paul, Min., and he works in a studio over a restaurant.
+Seems like a nice guy with a quaint life, but seriously, this stuff has been giving me nightmares since I first encountered SStTitD in 1993 (maybe that's why in 2011 the publisher of the Scary Stories series released the books with less intense drawings).
+The Caldecott winner's latest book is the not-so-scary Mudkin, which he probably wrote in his studio.
+I picture it as haunted, with bleeding walls and serial killers hanging out in the bathroom.